BRCoE/fire-data-processing/README.md

     module load cdo
     /ENVIRONMENT_PATH/bin/python zonalstats_update_rank_with_deciles.py -decfolder /g/data/ub8/au/FMC/intermediary_files/deciles_arrays -mosfolder /g/data/ub8/au/FMC/mosaics -var both -ystart 2023 -yend 2023 -outfolder /g/data/ub8/au/FMC/stats -tmpfolder /g/data/ub8/au/FMC/tmp
 ```
 * "<ins>zonalstats\_zonal\_stats\_absolute.py</ins>" creates or updates netCDF files containing LFMC and flammability zonal statistics, using the LFMC and flammability mosaics as starting point.
 The areas on which this statistics are computed are either Local Government Areas or Fire Weather Areas.
 The statistics reported are the mean, maximum and minimum values of the whole area and of three sub-areas: the forest pixels within the area, the shurb pixels and the grass/crop pixels.
 Moreover, it also present a variable reporting the spatial coverage of each land cover type within the areas (e.g., forest pixels / total area pixels * 100).
 This script can be run whenever LFMC and flammability mosaics are updated.
+If it is needed to re-create the files from scratch, it is recommended to run the script per single calendar year (i.e., same -ystart and -yend, such as -ystart 2001 -yend 2001) and then merge the yearly output files, as this method speeds up the process.
 The following is an example command that can be used to run the script:
 ```
     cd ./fire-data-processing/deciles/
     module load cdo
     /ENVIRONMENT_PATH/bin/python zonalstats_zonal_stats_absolute.py -mosfolder /g/data/ub8/au/FMC/mosaics -vegmaskfolder /g/data/ub8/au/FMC/intermediary_files/vegetation_mask -areafolder /g/data/ub8/au/FMC/intermediary_files/areal_classifications -area both -var both -ystart 2001 -yend 2023 -outfolder /g/data/ub8/au/FMC/stats/zonal_stats/new -tmpfolder /g/data/ub8/au/FMC/tmp

 ```
 * "<ins>zonalstats\_zonal\_stats\_relative.py</ins>" creates or updates netCDF files containing zonal statistics similarly to "zonalstats\_zonal\_stats\_absolute.py".
 However, these statistics are calculated from the decile ranking files generated with "zonalstats\_rank\_with\_deciles.py" or "zonalstats\_update\_rank\_with\_deciles.py".
 This script can be run whenever the decile ranking files are updated.
+If it is needed to re-create the files from scratch, it is recommended to run the script per single calendar year (i.e., same -ystart and -yend, such as -ystart 2001 -yend 2001) and then merge the yearly output files, as this method speeds up the process.
 The following is an example command that can be used to run the script:
 ```
     cd ./fire-data-processing/deciles/
     module load cdo